Xenon gas MRI: Required modifications to conventional MRI

-Traditional MR scanners need to be modified to detect 129Xe, as 129Xe has a lower gyromagnetic ratio of 11.77 MHz/T compared to that of protons, 42.5 MHz/T. Thus, the Larmor frequency of 129Xe is much lower, which is difficult to detect with conventional narrow-band RF amplifiers set to proton’s Larmor frequency.
+Traditional MR scanners need to be modified to detect 129Xe, as 129Xe has a lower gyromagnetic ratio of 11.77 MHz/T compared to that of protons, 42.5 MHz/T. Thus, the Larmor frequency of 129Xe is much lower, which is difficult to detect with conventional narrow-band RF amplifiers set to proton's Larmor frequency.
 Therefore, a broad-band RF amplifier, for both excitation and receiving, is required.
 Additionally, the pulse sequence must also accommodate the difference in thermally-polarized protons and polarized 129Xe.
 In proton MRI, a typical pulse sequence would involve a 90° flip then a subsequent T1 longitudinal relaxation to the external magnetic field.
 T1 relaxation in hyperpolarized gas involves the decay of magnetization and not the return to an external magnetic field, as in thermally-polarized protons.
-Therefore, after a 90° flip, a hyperpolarized gas nuclei’s longitudinal relaxation is negligible, making the longitudinal magnetization remain zero after the flip.
+Therefore, after a 90° flip, a hyperpolarized gas nuclei's longitudinal relaxation is negligible, making the longitudinal magnetization remain zero after the flip.
 As a result, traditional 90° and 180° RF pulses are not desirable.
 A low-angle RF pulse is therefore used to only remove a portion of the total available magnetization of the hyperpolarized 129Xe gas.
 This produces comparable longitudinal magnetization between protons and 129Xe gas.
 Furthermore, as an image needs to be acquired within a breath-hold, a fast pulse-sequences, or fast-gradient echos, are used to adequately sample the k-space.

-Notably, there is a large amount of motion when the lungs expand and contract.
-This motion prevents getting a high-quality image.
-To alleviate this problem, the full scan must be accomplished within a 10-15 second breath hold, so 129Xe gas MRI scans are sometimes of lower resolution than the clinical standard.
-Additionally, another constraint is that flipping the protons with the B1 gradient occurs at about a quarter of the speed of proton MRI.
-This occurs due to the difference between the Larmor frequencies.
-Ultimately, the time constraints of these images requires different and novel MRI sequence designs.